 - Wait factor: Medium.
 Most of the time, it's 20 minutes or less

 - Herky-jerky factor: Low

 - Nausea factor: High, especially if you get dizzy easily

 - Seating: The ride vehicle (as you probably already know) is shaped like a teacup.
 Riders sit on benches facing the spinner in the center.
 Each one will hold up to five average-sized adults, but it's more comfortable with three.

-- Accessibility: ECVS and wheelchairs should enter through the exit.
+- Accessibility: ECVs and wheelchairs should enter through the exit.
 You have to transfer into the ride vehicle.
-More about visiting Disneyland in a wheelchair or ECV

 - Everyone worries about the nausea-inducing effects of all the motion, but few people know that the riders can control it.
 For a less dizzying ride, just don't spin.

 - Your favorite motion sickness remedy may still be a good idea if you're sensitive.